Divorce, Dissolution and Business: Companies and Business Partnerships

 Many of the matters we handle involve complex company and business partnership interests between couples.
 Our divorce solicitors are well equipped to deal with cases of this type and where necessary, they will work in conjunction with our Business Services Department which can be invaluable in particularly complex cases.

 Many couples derive an income from a family business in which one or both parties work and have a shareholding.
-When a couple divorce, the value of a shareholding may need to be established as a capital asset, in addition to assessing the income which it produces.
+When a couple divorce or dissolve their civil partnership, the value of a shareholding may need to be established as a capital asset, in addition to assessing the income which it produces.

 We have considerable experience of the following:-